developerlbas/relabs/README.rst

 ========================
-django-project-devel
+relabs
 ========================

-A project template for Django 1.5.1
+A project excersice for django 1.5.1

 To use this project follow these steps: